Dallas resident accused man of exposing himself to kids. One is dead, other is in jail

 The arrest warrant released early Wednesday by Dallas police provided this brief account of the shooting:

-At some point, Crayton pulled out a folding knife, but Dunn brandished a handgun, firing at least three times, according to the warrant written by Dallas Det.
-Jake Morgan.
+At some point, Crayton pulled out a folding knife, but Dunn brandished a handgun, firing at least three times, according to the warrant written by Dallas Detective Jake Morgan.

 Dunn fled the scene.